These were the words of the Serpent; not the Lord God. Yes, they are Scripture but they are not the Words of God.

 “Now Adam knew Eve his wife, and she conceived and bore Cain…” Gen.4:1

 Did Adam just notice Eve and go shake her hand?
 “Hi, Eve…I mean…you.
 My name’s Adam, It’s nice to know you?”
 No. They had already met.
 Adam became intimate with Eve.
+Adam knew Eve according to the Biblical understanding of “know”; he experienced relationship with her.

 Was God intimate with evil?
 Was there ever any darkness in God?
 Did God ever actually kill anyone or even command killing?